 Are you Suffering from any of these symptoms as a result of Misophonia?
-Call for a Free 15 Minute Consultation.
+Call today for a Consultation.

 |Moderate to severe anxiety triggered by chewing sounds, including:|

 You may also be affected by visual stimuli, such as repetitive foot or body movements, fidgeting or movement you observe out of the corners of their eyes.
 Intense anxiety, rage and avoidant behavior may develop as a result of misophonia.

 * Do you feel your family and friends don’t understand how much you suffer?

 * Do you feel ashamed to discuss your misophonia with people?

 * Do you often feel you can just suffer through a social event where there is eating present only to find that you must “escape” before you have a panic attack?